How To Face Grief During The Holidays

 But the moment these feelings pass, you’re once again overwhelmed by sorrow.
 This is completely normal.
 It doesn’t make you a bad person if you find a brief moment of joy in the middle of grieving a loved one or coming to terms with something horrible.

-Grief often comes in waves.
+Grief during the holidays often comes in waves.
 You have a deep, overpowering one, then another, and another.
 But eventually, these waves begin to stretch further and further apart as time goes on.

 Grief Is Unpredictable